What does a hologram-obsessed entrepreneur do after "recreating" deceased presidents and teleporting Hollywood actors around trade shows?

 A remarkable leap towards a kind of holographic phone.

-“The mini PORTL Holograms will have all the features to capture your content and scan you to stream to any other device,” says Nussbaum.
+"The Hologram mini PORTLs will have all the features to capture your content and scan you to stream to any other device," says Nussbaum.

 A holographic Netflix